 For courses which are longer than one year, the tuition fees quoted are for the first year of study.
 Fees for subsequent years are subject to increase (no more than 2% each year).

 UK/EU or international fees?
 The level of fee that you will be asked to pay depends on whether you're classed as a UK/EU or international student.

 Discover your funding options to help with tuition fees and living costs.

 If you've successfully completed an undergraduate degree at York you could be eligible for a 10% Masters fee discount.

 You can use our living costs guide to help plan your budget.
 It covers accommodation costs and estimated social costs.

 This course is a fantastic basis for further study, such as a PhD in Social Work.
 You will also gain relevant and highly sought-after skills that will qualify you for a research career in academic institutions, local and central government or related organisations.

 You should have at least a 2:1 undergraduate degree or equivalent qualification.
-You will usually have the equivalent of one year's full-time experience working in social care, health care or related voluntary work.

 Please see our general guidance on international entry requirements or email email@example.com.